The curvature of almost Robinson manifolds: Geometric applications

 \subsubsection{Examples of algebraically special spacetimes}

-The existence of (local) Robinson structures on higher-dimensional solutions to Einstein's field equations and their connection to the special algebraic condition \eqref{eq-alg-special} was first highlighted in \cites{Mason2010,Taghavi-Chabert2011}.
-Further instances of Robinson structures in higher dimensions were given in \cites{Ortaggio2012a,Ortaggio2013}, but their relations to the degeneracy of the Weyl tensor was not investigated there.
+The existence of (local) integrable and co-integrable almost Robinson structures on higher-dimensional solutions to Einstein's field equations and their connection to the special algebraic condition \eqref{eq-alg-special} was first highlighted in \cites{Mason2010,Taghavi-Chabert2011}.
+Further instances of Robinson structures in higher dimensions were given in \cites{Ortaggio2012a,Ortaggio2013}, but their relation to the degeneracy of the Weyl tensor was not investigated there.
 We shall review these examples paying more attention to their curvature properties.
 We also examine the integrability conditions for the existence of a parallel Robinson structure and for the existence of a parallel pure spinor field of real index $1$.